DS-Homebrew/nds-bootstrap/README.md

 ## [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu)

 TWiLight Menu++ is a frontend for nds-bootstrap, developed by [RocketRobz](https://github.com/RocketRobz).
-It has 4 customizable themes to choose from (the DSi Menu, the 3DS Home Menu, the R4 kernel, and the Acekard theme, based on the AKAIO firmware).
+It has 5 customizable themes to choose from (the DSi Menu, the 3DS Home Menu, SEGA Saturn menu, the R4 kernel, and the Acekard theme, based on the AKAIO firmware).

+It also includes a number of Anti-Piracy patches for the games and will automatically configure nds-boostrap for you, with customizable per game settings.